Satisfactory Academic Progress Policy

-Rogers State University students who apply for assistance through the following programs are required to meet two separate requirements to maintain their financial aid eligibility for Federal Pell Grant, SEOG, Federal Work Study, Oklahoma Tuition Aid Grant (OTAG), Federal Stafford Loan, and Federal PLUS:
+Rogers State University students who apply for assistance through the following programs are required to meet three separate requirements to maintain their financial aid eligibility for Federal Pell Grant, SEOG, Federal Work Study, Oklahoma Tuition Aid Grant (OTAG) Federal Stafford Loans and Federal PLUS Loans.

 - Students are required to maintain a minimum cumulative grade point average.

-For financial aid purposes, all grades (including W’s) are counted as hours attempted.
-Only grades of A, B, C, D, S, and P are counted as hours successfully completed.
-All hours attempted at all institutions are used to calculate academic progress.
+For financial aid purposes, all grades that count toward your degree plan are counted as hours attempted.
+Only grades of A, B, C, D, S, P, RA, RB, and RC are counted as hours successfully completed.
 Passing grades received in zero level remedial classes count as hours attempted for financial aid purposes.
-Audit classes are not eligible for financial aid and are not counted as hours attempted.
+Audit classes are not eligible for financial aid and are not counted as hours attempted or completed.

-These two requirements are summarized in the following chart.
-Failure to meet both of these minimum academic standards will result in the loss of financial aid eligibility.
+These requirements are summarized in the following chart.
+Failure to meet any of these minimum academic standards will result in the loss of financial aid eligibility.

-Satisfactory Academic Progress is checked at the end of each semester.
-Students are responsible for knowing their status at the end of each semester.
+Satisfactory Academic Progress is checked at the end of the spring semester.

 Financial Aid Academic Progress Status